ne4orma1/web_academy01/README.md

 Remember that these directives are aspirational.
 You shouldn’t let them get in your way.
 If you look at the commit history of my repositories, you’ll notice a lot of them aren’t that good, especially when I start to get frustrated that I **still** haven’t managed to fix a bug.
 Strive to follow these guidelines, and remember it’s better to have multiple bad commits than to have one perfect commit.

-tes1t

-(Changed in the original and pushed to shared)